KeYProject/key-docs/docs/UsingKeyBook.md

 However, in the user interface of the KeY system, the above notation would give unreadable output for real examples.
-In particular, we would get deeply nested \emph{store} terms during symbolic execution of a program (with one \emph{store} per assignment to a field).
+In particular, we would get deeply nested *store* terms during symbolic execution of a program (with one *store* per assignment to a field).
 Therefore, KeY uses the following, shorter syntax.
 Instead of
 $\textit{store}(h,o,f,x)$, we write \verb+h[o.f:=x]+, denoting a heap which is identical to \verb+h+ everywhere but at \verb+o.f+, whose value is \verb+x+.
 With that, a